 color correction / FINISHING

-WHO WE ARE: A CHONICLE OF RACISIM IN AMERICA
+WHO WE ARE: A CHRONICLE OF RACISIM IN AMERICA

 Former ACLU Deputy Legal Director Jeffery Robinson’s groundbreaking talk on the history of U.S. anti-Black racism is interwoven with archival footage, interviews, and Robinson’s story, exploring the enduring legacy of white supremacy and our collective responsibility to overcome it.